 A. Natural, harmonic, or melodic are all acceptable!

-Q. What should my child wear for his/her audition?
+Q. What should my child wear for his/her audition video?

 Q. When will we hear about the results of my child's audition?
 How will we be notified?

-Our administrative staff will begin processing the results provided by the judges during the week following auditions.
-You can expect to receive notification later that week or early the week after.
+Our administrative staff will begin processing the results provided by the judges during the week following auditions, so you can expect to receive notification within 1-2 weeks of your audition.
 Notifications are sent to all e-mail addresses listed on the Audition Application Form, so please write legibly if you filled one out by hand!